 A helmet is one of the best gifts for skiers and snowboarders because it will come in handy every time they’re on the slopes.
 While prices for these range substantially, we’ve found that Wildhorn helmets are well-respected as their ski helmets are comfortable, practical, and come with a built-in goggle strap.

 All snowboarders and skiers need warm baselayers, and they make for one of the most practical snowboarding and skiing gifts.
-Smartwool’s Merino 250 baselayer line offers extra-warm, cozy layers that wick sweat and moisture seamlessly on the slopes.
+Smartwool’s Merino 250 baselayer line (for both men and women offers extra-warm, cozy layers that wick sweat and moisture seamlessly on the slopes.

 Like a good, durable coat, waterproof ski pants are essential because, as everyone knows, skiers and snowboarders spent plenty of time sitting in the snow.
-Rossignol makes some of the warmest and most durable ski pants that are perfect for a full day of shredding the slopes.
+The North Face Freedom Pants (for men & women) are some of the warmest and most durable ski pants that are perfect for a full day of shredding the slopes.

-Insulated gloves are a skier or snowboarder’s best friends, and these Montana Gore-Tex Gloves by The North Face are excellent additions to any skier’s or snowboarder’s gear set.
+Insulated gloves are a skier or snowboarder’s best friends, and the Hestra Heli Ski Gloves are excellent additions to any skier’s or snowboarder’s gear set.
 They come with cuffs so you won’t lose them, and they have e-tip functionality so you can use your touch screens while wearing them!
+(By the way, we have two complete guides on the best ski gloves and ski mittens – check those out for more options!)

 When you’re out on the slopes on especially cold days, it’s so easy to get cold in your extremities.
 That’s why we recommend HotHands hand and foot warmers as one of the best gifts for skiers and snowboarders.
 They’re inexpensive and are perfect to tuck into gloves or boots for a blast of warmth in otherwise arctic conditions.